spruceUI/AutoUpdater/README.md

 ### "What versions of spruce does this work for?"
 The currently targeted version of spruce this was written for was 1.4.3 to 2.3.0.
 But it should work _well_ if not entirely with lower versions.
 We'll work to getting lower versions the official stamp of approval but overall they should work perfectly fine with AutoUpdater.
 If we hear/find otherwise we'll update this.
 We've ran this on version 1.0 of Spruce, but no promises.

+### "What files does this affect?"
+All of them except those in the `BIOS`, `Roms`, `Saves`, and `Themes` folders.
+Those folders are left entirely untouched just to make sure you keep your personal information.
+Anything important outside of those folders mentioned are backed up when updating.
+(And placed in the `Saves/spruce/backups`).
+All your other folders will be affected by the update and will be cleaned up and updated.

 ## AutoUpdater Messages

 ### Message "No update file found"